jodaelliott/Quantum-Espresso-Introduction/basicCommandLine.md

 ## What is the Terminal?

+ - A way to interface with a computer using the command line
+ - A place to execute text based commands

 ## Why should we use the terminal?

+ - Much faster than graphical applications
+ - Many more functions
+ - Standard remote high performance compute facilties

 ## How can I access the terminal?

+ - No machine session
+ - Activities
+ - Search terminal

 ## How to exectute commands

+ - Just type them

 ### Status